Dracula Untold: Legacy

 One week before the film's release, the tabloids reported that reshoots took place shortly after the end of production to tie the film into the planned cinematic universe.
 A representative from Universal later denied that Dracula Untold was meant to start any sort of universe.
 Producer Alissa Phillips hoped that Evans's character might have a cameo in a future The Mummy film and also spoke of a potential sequel to Dracula to reboot the franchise.
 Director Gary Shore commented that the film was optional for Universal to use it as a launching pad for the franchise.
 After the release of Dracula Untold, the connections to the shared universe were downplayed, and The Mummy (2017) was re-positioned as the first film in the series.

-By January 2019, after the failure of the 2017 The Mummy film, Universal had decided to return to standalone features instead of using a shared film narrative, effectively ending the Dark Universe.
+By January 2019, after the failure of The Mummy film, Universal had decided to return to standalone features instead of using a shared film narrative, effectively ending the Dark Universe.